What should a tradesman pay for a website?

 Quick answer

-A working UK tradesman should expect to pay £50 to £150 a month for a done-for-you website in 2026, or £500 to £3,000 as a one-off to a freelancer.
+A working UK tradesman should expect to pay £600 to £3,000 to have a site built in 2026, then a small monthly fee to keep it live.
 DIY builders like Wix run £10 to £25 a month forever but cost your own build time.
-For most sole traders, a done-for-you monthly plan from £50/month is the best-value route.
+For most sole traders, a modest one-off build with a low care fee, £600 then £20/month, is the best-value route.

 What a tradesman's website actually costs in 2026

-A working UK tradesman typically pays £50 to £150 a month for a done-for-you website, £500 to £3,000 as a one-off freelancer build, or £10 to £25 a month to build one himself on Wix; the right number depends on whether you want it built for you and whether it has to win work.
+A working UK tradesman typically pays £600 to £3,000 to have a website built, plus a small monthly care fee, or £10 to £25 a month to build one on Wix themselves; the right number depends on whether you want it built for you and whether it has to win work.

 Those three bands cover almost every real trade.
 The reason the range looks so wide is that they're not the same product: one is a subscription to software you operate, one is a person building you a site once, and one is a service that builds, hosts and looks after it for you.
 Comparing them on price alone is like comparing hiring a van, buying a van, and getting a courier to do the drop.
 Same job, very different cost shape.